 To produce global citizens, this day is celebrated in over 100 countries in the world.

 Gather students and ask:

 Explain that teachers help them to learn to read and sing and draw and figure out how to solve problems and so much more.
 Tell them that today is a day to celebrate teachers and all they do to help them to learn more about themselves, their neighbourhood, and about the whole wide world!

-Explain that today is World Teachers’ Day.
-Ask students why they think that this day was created and is celebrated all over the world?
-Discuss.
+Describe World Teachers’ Day.
+Ask students why they think that this day was created and is celebrated all over the world.

-Form small groups and provide each group with chart paper and markers.
-Ask students to print the word “Teacher” in the centre.
-Around it, have them brainstorm all the words and images that come to mind when they think of teachers.
+Print the word “Teacher” in the centre of a piece of chart paper.
+Brainstorm with students all the words and images that come to mind when they think of teachers.
 Remind students about brainstorming rules (e.g., appropriate answers are accepted, everyone participates).
-After the brainstorm, ask groups to share their posters.

 Remind students that teachers have decided to go to school for many years to learn how to teach kids important things that will help them to be the best they can be.
 They work very hard to keep students safe, appreciated, and excited about learning.